jyotsanh/Photo-Colorizer/Research.md

     - Orange part is self-attention layer
     - at Last pink is sigmoid layer
     - the black lines are skip connectuin which are commin in U-Net architecture.
+## Training Phases:

+  - Initial Training: The model "ArtisticModel" is trained from scratch starting with an image size of 64x64.
+    - Progressive Training: The model is then incrementally trained with larger image sizes of 128x128 and 192x192.
+Each phase involves saving the model and then loading it for the next training phase.
+  - Evaluation:

+    - Generate Images: After training with the largest image size, the generator model is used to generate images to evaluate its performance.
+  - GAN Technique:

+    - Simultaneous Training: The GAN technique is employed where both the generator and critic models are trained simultaneously.
+The generator creates images, while the critic evaluates them, and both models are adjusted based on their interactions.
+  - Final Fine-Tuning:

+    - Checkpoint Selection: The best checkpoint (with fewer glitches) is selected based on its performance.
+    - Fine-Tuning: This checkpoint model is then fine-tuned by freezing all layers except for the last one.
+This ensures that the model's existing knowledge is preserved while focusing on fine-tuning the last layer for further improvements.